teamplanes/dashbored/docs/README.md

-# Dashbored 😴
+# Dashbored

-Dashbored is a Gasby plugin that creates __boring__* data dashboards using simple configuration.
+Dashbored is a Gasby plugin that creates **boring**\* data dashboards using simple configuration.
 It's quick and painless and allows you to focus on the data fetching and queries rather than UI.

-__\* Static.__
+**\* Static.**

 - Built on Gatsby, so use any other plugins
 - It's static, run `gatsby build` to refetch the data and build a new version of the `dashbored`, means its super fast.